oudlabs/manage_tns/README.md

 # manage_tns

-*The purpose of this project is to provide a basic script for managing Oracle database name service entries in an LDAP-based directory service
+The purpose of this script is to simplify Oracle database name service entry management in an LDAP-based directory service

 ## Installation